-In developing countries like that of India where there are large number of uneducated masses, conditions of poverty, where the awareness of socio-economic and ecological problem is lacking, the Judiciary has to play an active role to protect the people’s right against the anti people order by infusing confidence in people as whole for whom it exists for, as rightly remarked by Justice Lodha, “Judiciary exists for the people and not vice versa”.
+In developing countries like that India where there are a large number of uneducated masses, conditions of poverty, where the awareness of the socio-economic and ecological problem is lacking, and the Judiciary has to play an active role to protect the people’s right against the anti-people order by infusing confidence in people as a whole for whom it exists for, as rightly remarked by Justice Lodha, “Judiciary exists for the people and not vice versa”.

 “Nature is an eternal storehouse of great mysteries and enchanting beauties.
 She is a sincere friend who embalms man when his heart is wounded.
 She is a great philosopher who answers many a question of men.
 So spell bound the men become by her overall beauties that he finds tongues in trees, books in brooks, sermons in stones and good in everything.
 Nature is a thing of beauty and being in the company of Nature means a joy forever”.

-Man is both the creature and moulders of his environment, which gives him physical sustenance and affords him the best opportunity to develop himself into spiritual being.
-In the long and tortuous evolution of human race on this planet, a stage has been reached when through the rapid acceleration of science and technology, man has acquired the power to transform his environment in countless ways and on unprecedented scale.
-Both aspect’s of man environment, natural and manmade are essential to his well being and to the enjoyment of basic human right and the right to life itself.
+Man is both the creature and moulders of his environment, which gives him physical sustenance and affords him the best opportunity to develop himself into a spiritual being.
+In the long and tortuous evolution of the human race on this planet, a stage has been reached when through the rapid acceleration of science and technology, man has acquired the power to transform his environment in countless ways and on an unprecedented scale.
+Both aspect’s of man environment, natural and manmade are essential to his well-being and to the enjoyment of basic human right and the right to life itself.

 “Access to justice through class actions, public interest litigation and representative proceedings is the present Constitutional jurisprudence”.’- Justice Krishna Iyer